9R2by/magic-wormhole-docker-compose/README.md

 # magic-wormhole-docker-compose

-Simple setup for running the transit relay and mailbox server for magic-wormhole with docker compose.
-Uses a nginx as a reverse proxy infront of it, but you dont really need it.
+Simple setup for running the transit relay and mailbox server for magic-wormhole with (docker) compose.
+Uses a traefik as a reverse proxy infront of it, but you dont really need it.

 ## Start the containers